Ethnic cleansing: Etymology

 In its complete form, the term appeared for the first time in the Romanian language (purificare etnică) in an address by Vice Prime Minister Mihai Antonescu to cabinet members in July 1941.
 After the beginning of the invasion by the Soviet Union, he concluded: "I do not know when the Romanians will have such chance for ethnic cleansing."
-In the 1980s, the Soviets used the term "ethnic cleansing" to describe the inter-ethnic violence in Nagorno-Karabakh.
-At around the same time, the Yugoslav media used it to describe what they alleged was an Albanian nationalist plot to force all Serbs to leave Kosovo.
+In the 1980s, the Soviets used the term "etnicheskoye chishcheniye" which literally translates to "ethnic cleansing" to describe Azerbaijani efforts to drive Armenians away from Nagorno-Karabakh.
 It was widely popularized by the Western media during the Bosnian War (1992–1995).

 In 1992, the German equivalent of ethnic cleansing (ethnische Säuberung, [ˈʔɛtnɪʃə ˈzɔɪ̯bəʁʊŋ]) was named German Un-word of the Year by the Gesellschaft für deutsche Sprache due to its euphemistic, inappropriate nature.

 Definitions

-The Final Report of the Commission of Experts established pursuant to Security Council Resolution 780 defined ethnic cleansing as "a purposeful policy designed by one ethnic or religious group to remove by violent and terror-inspiring means the civilian population of another ethnic or religious group from certain geographic areas".
-In its previous, first interim report it noted, "based on the many reports describing the policy and practices conducted in the former Yugoslavia, [that] 'ethnic cleansing' has been carried out by means of murder, torture, arbitrary arrest and detention, extra-judicial executions, rape and sexual assaults, confinement of civilian population in ghetto areas, forcible removal, displacement and deportation of civilian population, deliberate military attacks or threats of attacks on civilians and civilian areas, and wanton destruction of property.
-Those practices constitute crimes against humanity and can be assimilated to specific war crimes.
-Furthermore, such acts could also fall within the meaning of the Genocide Convention."
+The Final Report of the Commission of Experts established pursuant to Security Council Resolution 780 defined ethnic cleansing as:

 The official United Nations definition of ethnic cleansing is "rendering an area ethnically homogeneous by using force or intimidation to remove from a given area persons of another ethnic or religious group."
 As a category, ethnic cleansing encompasses a continuum or spectrum of policies.
 In the words of Andrew Bell-Fialkoff, "ethnic cleansing ... defies easy definition.
 At one end it is virtually indistinguishable from forced emigration and population exchange while at the other it merges with deportation and genocide.
 At the most general level, however, ethnic cleansing can be understood as the expulsion of a population from a given territory."

 Terry Martin has defined ethnic cleansing as "the forcible removal of an ethnically defined population from a given territory" and as "occupying the central part of a continuum between genocide on one end and nonviolent pressured ethnic emigration on the other end."

 Gregory Stanton, the founder of Genocide Watch, has criticised the rise of the term and its use for events that he feels should be called "genocide": because "ethnic cleansing" has no legal definition, its media use can detract attention from events that should be prosecuted as genocide.
+Ethnic cleansing has therefore and for being read as euphemistic alternatively identified as ethnocide or cultural genocide.